anilchintala/Shadow-RPC-Operator/2-How-to-connect-to-network.md

 # How to connect

 We are currently in early alpha testing of independent RPC operators.
 We are conducting internal testing and refining documentation to assist in the onboarding of more Operators.
+Please stay tuned as this section will eventually include more specifics.

 Connecting to our network currently involves three steps: